maximaximal/protocol-testbench/README.md

 Visualising Results
 -------------------

-To visualise results, you can use the `visualizer.py` script included in the repository.
+To visualise results, you can use the `visualiser.py` script included in the repository.
 It generates graphs from the sample simulations.

+The visualiser can also take a folder as simulation output source as first parameter.
+For example, to simulate new results from a build folder, run `python visualiser.py build`.